The64thGamer/cheeseepedia/content/p15ted82zdf94zmf/content.md

-Dingo Starr was created for the {{< wiki-link "Wolf Pack 5" >}} show and debuted at the 1978 IAAPA.
+Dingo Starr was created for the [Wolf Pack 5] show and debuted at the 1978 IAAPA.
 He is a parody of drummer, Ringo Starr of The Beatles.
-His mech was later reused for Billy Boy in the {{< wiki-link "Hard Luck Bears" >}}.
+His mech was later reused for Billy Boy in the [Hard Luck Bears].

 ## History